Slaymish/HealthDashboard/README.md

         ./HealthDashboard
         ```
     *   The application will start and listen on the address specified by `ADDR` (default `:8181`).
-        If `MCP_ADDR` is set, a second server will also start on that address.
+        If `MCP_ADDR` is set, a second server will also start on that address and expose only the API endpoints.

 ## Python Import Script (`logs.py`)